amitsaha/echorand.me/content/posts/kubernetes-manifest-management.md

 There are two broad discussion points in this post:

-1. Creating a new  Kubernetes service/job/deployment unit should involve minimal inputs from the user
+1. Managing the lifecycle of Kubernetes YAML manifests
-2. Static guarantees/best practices enforcements around Kubernetes YAML files before they are applied to a cluster
+2. Static guarantees/best practices enforcements around Kubernetes YAML files *before* they are applied to a cluster

 ## Prior art and background

 Please read [this article](https://blog.cedriccharly.com/post/20191109-the-configuration-complexity-curse/) to get a more holistic view of this space.
-What follows is my summary of what I think is the state at this stage and how it fits in with my two goals above.
+What follows is my summary of what I think is the state at this stage and how it fits in with my two gols above.

-The idea of managing top-level kubernetes YAML manifests via non-YAML solutions is not very new.
-For a few years now, the community has been coming up with various alternatives.
-The two top reasons as far as my interepretations are concerned are:
+The top two pain points (as far as my understanding goes) with managing YAML manifests for Kubernetes resource are:

-- Prevent "YAML duplication" across similar functional resources and allow a hierarchy of YAML files
+- Prevent "YAML duplication" across similar functional resources and environments
 - Data validation

 The solutions to the the first issue above has been solved via mechanisms such as "helm templates"